alexarirok/QUIZ---BOARD/README.md

 #Quiz Board project#
 *QUIZ---BOARD*
-[This project is about a quiz on javaScript submitted on 18/8/2018, By Alex Korir.]
+[This project is about a quiz on javaScript submittedin full fulfilment of the project requirments and description on 18/8/2018, By Alex Korir.]

 **Description**
 The application is about a Quiz---Board which contains questions about javaScript that a user has to answer and awarded marks according to the correct questions he/she answers.